hcgcloud/pterodactyl-sdk/README.md

 $servers = $pterodactyl->servers();
 ```

-This will give you an array of servers that you have access to, each server is represented by an instance of `Fruitbytes\Pterodactyl\Resources\Server`, this instance has multiple public
+This will give you an array of servers that you have access to, each server is represented by an instance of `HCGCloud\Pterodactyl\Resources\Server`, this instance has multiple public
 properties like `$name`, `$id`, `$owner`, `$memory`, and others.

 You may also retrieve a single server using: